KomodoPlatform/NotaryNodes/notarynodes/phm87/README.md

 Server location will be in Sydney, Australia.
 I'd like to discuss and eventually test ideas to enhance SH region connectivity such as having another server in Asian region to run other nodes (same AC, different wallets) and use a fast private network between the NN server in Sydney and Asian region.

-## Reward sharing  :
+## Community support  :

-15% of KMD earnings will be given to KMDLabs
+20% of KMD earnings will be given to KMDLabs
-15% of KMD earnings will be given to CHIPS
+20% of KMD earnings will be given to CHIPS

 These donations won't stop after first year if auto re-elected.
 These donations will be performed in addition to the servers described in the next section.